 What Does a Video Game Facebook Ad Look Like?

-At first glance this just looks like a regular post, the engagement suggests maybe Vindictus had just posted this on their fan page, but in fact they created this ad and have been paying to serve it to an audience of gamers who they feel would be interested in purchasing their game.
+The engagement suggests maybe Vindictus had just posted this on their Facebook page, but in fact this was an ad that has been targeting an audience of gamers who they feel would be interested in purchasing their game.

 How Can I Use Facebook Ads to Help Sell My Indie Game?

 Between how ads look more like posts and being a lot of different ad types, there are a lot of ways that Facebook ads can help sell your indie game.

 One of the main reasons why Facebook ads work so well for selling indie games is because of the targeting options and the ability of getting in front of gamers who are interested in your game.

 Before getting to why the targeting is so great and how that ultimately helps to sell your game, let’s get some basics established and understand the structure of an Ads Manager account.